-We will also cover topical issues such as the environment, poverty and homelessness, cultural differences across the world, and social issues.
+We will also cover topical issues such as media and technology, celebrity culture, cultural differences across the world, and social issues.
 You will be encouraged to develop your own thoughts and opinions on these issues and then express them in the French or Spanish.